cauldron/bw_matchbox/README.md

 Configuration is done via a `toml` file.
 See [`config_example.toml`](https://github.com/cauldron/bw_matchbox/blob/main/config_example.toml) for the structure of this file.
 It needs to provide the following:

 * `[users]` section: Authentication, via a set of usernames and passwords
-* `changes_file`: Location of the file where we will save your matching selections.
+* `output_dir`: Location of the directory where output files will be written.
+Must be writable.
 * `directories`: (Optional) Location of existing [randonneur](https://github.com/cmutel/randonneur) matching files to use, if any.

 The easiest way to set this up is with: